WVAviator/capti/docs/src/variables/env_variables.md

       status: 200
 ```

-However, since variables defined in your test suite take precendence, if you were to define the SERVER_URL in your suite configuration, that value will be used instead.
+However, since variables defined in your test suite take precedence, if you were to define the SERVER_URL in your suite configuration, that value will be used instead.

 ```yaml
 suite: User endpoint tests